architector1324/imagine/README.md

     # To process this, you might use tools like `jq -nc --stream 'fromjson'` or handle it in your code.
     ```

-### Imagine CLI
+## Imagine CLI

-**Note:** This `imagine-cli.py` script is a separate local image generation utility, distinct from the `imagine.py` server.
+**Note:** This `imagine-cli.py` script is a separate utility for image generation, which can interact with the `imagine.py` server.

 ### Description

-A simple command-line script for generating images based on a text prompt using the `diffusers` library.
+A simple yet powerful command-line script for generating images based on a text prompt using the `diffusers` library.
+It provides an extended output format for full reproducibility and seamless integration with the Imagine Web UI.

 ### Usage